 Industry 4.0

-Why do NIS2 compliance and IT-OT convergence go hand in hand?
+Why are NIS2 compliance and IT-OT convergence correlated?

 Pierrick Boissel